Desplandis/itowns-governance/README.md

 #### Role of the PC
 - Ensures **project alignment** with the Community's needs and the strategic directions set by the PSC for the project.
 - Organizes the collection of requirements based on information provided by the Strategic Committee, Scientific Committee and the Community.
-  The Community needs are aggregated from pull requests, user feedback through issues, and project-related discussions.
-[TODO]
+- Coordinates the collection of user requirements through pull requests, user feedback, and discussions.
 - Manages the project roadmap (following potential arbitration by the Strategic Committee).
 - Validates developments before their deployment in a pre-production environment.
 - Plans the version release schedule.